 The objective of a Quality Management System (QMS) should focus on high quality audits

 The standard should state clearly that the objective of the quality management system is to produce high quality audits.
-The PIOB welcomes the redrafting of the objective but continues to encourage the IAASB to be clear that the objective of a QMS is Audit Quality, not just compliance with standards and legal requirements.
+The PIOB continues to encourage the IAASB to be clear that the objective of a QMS is Audit Quality, not just compliance with standards and legal requirements.
+The objective should be outcome based, rather than focused on a process.

 The firm’s business model should not interfere with Audit Quality (AQ)